 According to the NH Department of Environmental Services, there are over 200 transfer stations in New Hampshire, most of which are municipally owned and operated.
 Describe what a transfer station is and does.

 “A transfer station, in its simplest form, is a consolidation point for waste that is going to be transported somewhere else.
 The whole idea is that we’re looking for efficiency and transportation.
-When a trash truck goes running around the city picking up waste curbside, it’s usually in a front load or a reload packer truck.
+When a trash truck goes running around the city picking up waste curbside, it’s usually in a front load or a rear load packer truck.
 The packer truck, once it’s full, goes up to the transfer station, and it disgorges somewhere between eight to 10 tons of material.
 The transfer stations, most of them are small, so they just put bags into a compactor, and then have that compactor hauled somewhere.
-In Keene, we have the waste trucks unload, and then we reload a 100-yard-open-top trailer full of the waste that’s just been deposited on our tipping floor.
+In Keene, we have the waste trucks unload, and then we load a 100-yard-open-top trailer full of the waste that’s just been deposited on our tipping floor.
 We can send somewhere between 24 and 26 tons versus having a ten-ton packer truck hauled off to Rochester, New Hampshire, which is 125 miles away.
 A tipping floor is just a concrete floor inside of a building.
 Then we use a bucket to pile that material and then we use an excavator to pick that material up and place it into the open-top trailer.”

 The plastics industry has captured the use of acronyms along with our trash and I would like you to explain some of them.
 Let’s start with what an MRF is.